MissNaliaka/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Prints all single digit numbers of base 10 starting from 0
+Prints all single digit numbers of base ten from 0 using putchar